mitsuba-renderer/drjit/docs/unused/complex.rst

 ********************

 Only a few arithmetic operators need to be overridden to support complex arithmetic.
-The rest are automatically provided by Enoki's existing operators and broadcasting rules.
+The rest are automatically provided by Dr.Jit's existing operators and broadcasting rules.

 .. cpp:function:: template <typename T> Complex<T> operator*(Complex<T> z0, Complex<T> z1)